kishlayjeet/GitHub-Topics-Data-Scraping/README.md

 ## Author

 Hi!
 I'm Kishlay, the creator of this project.
-I used web scraping and data extraction techniques to gather information from GitHub and save it in a CSV file.
-The project is written in Python and uses the BeautifulSoup library to parse HTML content from the website.
+I utilized web scraping and data extraction techniques to gather information from GitHub and save it in a CSV file.
+The project is implemented in Python and uses the BeautifulSoup library to parse HTML content from the website.

 ## Feedback